Make-UpWorkClub/StudyNotes/notes/📕Cegep 1/Humanities/South Asia.md

 > [!info]- Terms used interchangeably in this course:
 > - India
 > - South Asia
-> - sub-continent
+> - The sub-continent
-> - Indian sub-continent
+> - The Indian sub-continent

 ## Geography